- September 01, 2021

 Courses are delivered in a blended delivery model that includes online learning, on-campus workshops (evenings and weekends), and a practicum.

 The four full-time theory courses are offered every September to December.
-Related workshops at the Calgary campus are held approximately three times every month - in the past, they have been scheduled on Tuesday evenings, 5 p.m. to 9 p.m., and occasionally held on Saturdays.
-The final practicum is held every January for four weeks full-time.
+Each course is approximately four weeks, and they run one after the other.
+Related workshops are held approximately three times every month - generally, they are scheduled on Tuesday evenings, 5 p.m. to 9 p.m., and occasional Saturdays, 9 a.m. to 3 p.m.
+The final practicum is held every January for four weeks and requires a full-time commitment as learners will spend 150 hours at a placement site.

 Program length is a total of twenty weeks.
 This certificate program includes four months of full-time online learning and workshops followed by four weeks of full-time practicum (five months in total).